 Europe, the third largest GHG emitter, takes the climate crisis extremely seriously and stepped in to fill the US void.
 On December 11th, the European Commission unveiled the European Green Deal which aims to make the 28 countries in the European Union “climate neutral” by 2050.
 Combined, these countries make up the world’s largest economic bloc, and rank third behind China and the United States in contributions to climate change.

-Unfortunately, the latest COP ended Saturday without concrete steps to move forward on key issues.
+Unfortunately, the cOP25 ended without concrete steps to move forward on key issues.
 The UN Secretary General says he is "disappointed" in global efforts made to limit emissions at COP25 in Madrid.
 Recent press reports: “UN climate talks in Madrid have stalled.
 Countries are blaming the US.”

 Awareness of climate crisis is growing, even if politicians do not have the courage to take action.
 At the Madrid climate strike December 6th , which I attended along with an estimated 500,000 others, there were two faces in the crowd: sad and angry.